lehisanchez/Rails-Tools/README.md

 ### Prerequisites

-If we want to take advantage of YJIT in Ruby, we need to install Rust.
+If we want to take advantage of ZJIT in Ruby 4, we need to install Rust.

 ```bash
 brew install rust